Addressing the North American and Pacific Rim Invasive Insect and Arthropod Species Challenge

 - ESA – Dr. Frank G. Zalom, University of California – Davis

-The location of the summit in Vancouver, BC, underscores the importance of the port city in the invasives challenge.
+- Where was the summit held?
+The summit was entirely hosted within the Fairmont Waterfront hotel in downtown Vancouver, BC.
+The location of the summit in Vancouver, BC, underscored the importance of the port city in the invasive insect species challenge.
 Vancouver is one of the busiest ports in the Americas and is among the top 30 busiest ports in the world.
 It is also connected to the world as a major hub for international flights to and from North America.